Finding out you have epilepsy is scary at any age. For young children and their families, it can be terrifying.

 For Purple Day 2019 Epilepsy Action is aiming to help more children and families come to terms with epilepsy.

 Purple Day is an international event held on 26 March every year to raise awareness and funds to help people living with epilepsy.

 All the money raised by Epilepsy Action supporters for Purple Day this year will go towards services for young children and their families.
-This vital work helps children learn about epilepsy, lets them know they’re not alone and gives them the confidence to deal with their diagnosis.
+This includes getting specially-designed 'Just for Kids' packs to more nurses so they can explain epilepsy to children in a way they understand.
+All the vital work this Purple Day will aim to help children learn about epilepsy, let them know they’re not alone and give them the confidence to deal with their diagnosis.

 One such child is Harriette (left), whose mum Suzanne recently told Epilepsy Action about how the pack had helped her daughter.

 “We hadn’t had epilepsy in the family before and it had never been something I was aware of.

 “Harriette used to find it really hard to explain what was going on for her.
 But the ‘Just for Kids’ pack really helped her understand what was happening.
 Harriette’s school has been brilliant too.
 The staff have been on training so that they can support her in any way they can.”

 The money raised on Purple Day will also help to grow Epilepsy Action’s UK-wide network of local support groups.
 That means more parents and carers can find support locally and feel less alone as they try to help their children live better with epilepsy.
 Steph, whose young son has epilepsy, explained how important the groups have been for her.